-On 27 June 1947 the Commission of Conciliation decided on recommendations that would maintain the existing status quo and not change any borders or territories.
-In reaching this decision the Commission had excluded any political or historic considerations, had given no regard at all to Thailand's arguments against colonialism and for protecting liberty and democracy, and had dismissed Thailand's claims saying that the ethnic, geographic and economic arguments that the Thai had presented lacked sufficient persuasiveness.
-Explaining to the National Assembly on 12 August the reason for an outcome that completely betrayed Thai hopes for a return of territory, the Thamrong cabinet stated:
+On 27 June 1947 the commission of conciliation decided on recommendations that would maintain the existing status quo and not change any borders or territories.
+In reaching this decision the commission had excluded any political or historic considerations, had given no regard at all to Thailand's arguments against colonialism and for protecting liberty and democracy, and had dismissed Thailand's claims saying that the ethnic, geographic and economic reasons that the Thais had presented lacked sufficient persuasiveness.

+Explaining to the National Assembly on 12 August the reason for a conciliation decision that completely betrayed Thai hopes for a return of territory, the Thamrong cabinet stated,